JPiczon/Aerospace-financial-models-/README.md

-Studying Aerospace & Defense businesses
+Building a body of knowledge on Aerospace & Defense businesses

 Financial models and investment write-ups on aerospace and defense companies I find interesting — built as independent research.